 Remote sensors collect data by detecting the energy that is reflected from Earth.
 These sensors can be on satellites or mounted on aircraft.

 Remote sensors can be either passive or active.
 Passive sensors respond to external stimuli.
-They record radiation that is reflected from Earth’s surface, usually from the sun.
-Because of this, passive sensors can only be used to collect data during daylight hours.
+They record natural energy that is reflected or emitted from the Earth's surface.
+The most common source of radiation detected by passive sensors is reflected sunlight.

 In contrast, active sensors use internal stimuli to collect data about Earth.
 For example, a laser-beam remote sensing system projects a laser onto the surface of Earth and measures the time that it takes for the laser to reflect back to its sensor.